Best Things To Do In Brussels Belgium

 The city even dresses him up for special occasions.
 He has over 900 costumes!
 This day he was wearing his soccer uniform for the big game!

-So we all know Belgium is FAMOUS for their waffles.
+So we all know Belgium is famous for their waffles.
 But what you may not know is that they have two different types of waffles that are totally unique from each other.

 However, the hidden secret of Belgium is the Liege waffle.
 If you’ve never had one, they are LIFE.
 CHANGING.
 This waffle is made from a yeasted dough, and it’s much more dense than a regular waffle.
-But what makes Liege waffles so special are the pearls of sugar mixed into the batter.
+But what makes Liege waffles so special are the giant pearls of sugar mixed into the batter.
 When the waffle is cooked on the hot iron, the sugar caramelizes on the outside.
 The outside is crispy and the inside is sweet and gooey!!!

-Maison Dandoy in Brussels is famous for their speculoos cookies and spread.
+Maison Dandoy in Brussels Belgium is famous for their speculoos cookies and spread.
 As previously mentioned, they also make fabulous fresh waffles, hot off the iron as you order.
-It’s not on the menu, but if you ask, they’ll put their famous speculoos spread on a hot waffle for you! :)
+It’s not on the menu, but if you ask, they’ll put their famous speculoos spread on a hot waffle for you!

 We found incredible handmade gourmet chocolate at Laurent Gerbaud Chocolatier.
 Laurent Gerbaud himself actually sat down with us and gave us a personal taste testing of his favorite creations.
-Don’t leave Brussels without a box of pralines from Laurent Gerbaud Chocolatier.
+Don’t leave Brussels Belgium without a box of pralines from Laurent Gerbaud Chocolatier.

-Boulangerie Charli has the most AMAZING French pastries in Brussels.
+Boulangerie Charli has the most AMAZING French pastries in Brussels Belgium.
 I am obsessed with Kouign Amann — a sweet, flaky pastry from the Brittany region in France.
 It is very hard to find anywhere outside of this region… even in Paris!
 I was OVER THE MOON when I found it here.
 It was hands-down some of the best Kouign Amann I have ever had — even better than what I had in Paris!!
 It’s only rivaled by the Kouign Amann I had in Brittany.

-Brussels has an amazing international food scene!
+Brussels Belgium has an amazing international food scene!
 I absolutely feel in love with the Portuguese pastries from Foracdo.
 So delicious!!

 It also comes with Belgian fries.
 Delicious!